locustio/locust/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 No questions here please!
-If you have a question about how to use Locust read the documentation or ask on slack (https://locustio.slack.com)
+If you have a question about how to use Locust read the documentation or ask on locustio.slack.com (sign up here: https://communityinviter.com/apps/locustio/locust)

 You can also ask questions on StackOverflow, https://stackoverflow.com/questions/ask just remember to tag your question with "locust".
 -->